rust-lang/reference/src/inline-assembly.md

 core::arch::asm!("mov {:e}, %eax", in(reg) 5, out("eax") x, options(att_syntax));
 # }}
 ```

+r[asm.options.raw]
+The `raw` option may be specified.
+If the `raw` option is specified, the asm block shall not have any operands, other than explicit register operands, and the `clobbers_abi` special operand.

+> [!NOTE]
+> The `raw` option causes the *joined asm-string* to be handled verbatim without being interpreted as a format string and expanded.

 r[asm.options.nomem]
 The `nomem` option may be specified.
 The behaviour is undefined if the assembly block modifies any allocation, disables, freezes, or activates any tag, *synchronizes-with* any other thread of execution or signal handler, and the implementation may assume that the behaviour or outputs of the assembly block does not depend on the contents of any allocation.